lionel-/gsim/README.md

 occurs through the `<-` operator.
 Since there is no side effect, the object `sims` was not modified to hold `new2`.

-Since `mutate()` is best suited for simple transformations, the verb `by_sim()` will take more complex operations as input.
+`mutate()` is best suited for simple transformations.
+More complex operations will be handled by the verb `by_sim()`.
 It will be similar to how gsim currently applies operations, but with a functional touch.
 In addition, there will be a distinction between creating temporary variables and new transformations of parameters.
-Temporary variables are created with `<-`.
-To actually modify the list of simulations returned by `by_sims()`, new variables will have to be assigned with `~`.
+The assignment operator `<-` will only create temporary variables.
+To actually modify the list of simulations returned by `by_sims()` with new variables, they will have to be assigned with `~`.
 In the following example, sims is updated with `new2`, but not `new1`.

 ```{r}
 sims <- sims %>%